How to get your foot in the door of the health industry

 There are so many different career paths you can take in the health industry, so it’s important to fully explore your options and ensure you take the right course to fit with your end goals and, more practically, with your current life situation.

 For example, it may not be feasible at this stage of your life to quit your corporate desk job just yet (have patience, the time will come!).
-Perhaps online study could be the best course of action for you then.

 Make it your mission to meet as many people in your local health industry as possible.
 Sign up for talks, seminars, expos, events, festivals...and talk, talk, talk.